oconnor663/jacko.io/posts/async_two.md

 [foo_ref_lifetime]: playground://async_playground/compiler_errors/foo_ref_lifetime.rs

 But then, how did we get away with `async fn foo` above?
-What `Future` struct did the compiler generate?[^smart] It turns out that Rust does [some very unsafe things][erase] internally to erase invalid lifetimes.[^unsafe_pinned] The job of the `Pin` type is then to encapsulate all that unsafety, so that we can write our custom futures like `JoinAll` in safe code, without the risk of dangling pointers or memory corruption.
+What `Future` struct did the compiler generate for us?[^smart] It turns out that Rust does [some very unsafe things][erase] internally to erase invalid lifetimes.[^unsafe_pinned] The job of the `Pin` type is then to encapsulate all that unsafety, so that we can write custom futures like `JoinAll` in safe code, without the risk of dangling pointers or memory corruption.

 [^smart]: A "sufficiently smart compiler" might optimize `n_ref` away in this
     simple case, but that won't work when we have complex iterators or when we